docQodly/docs/docs/language/WebServerClass.md

 |---------|--- |:---:|------|
 |Result|collection|->|Collection of the available Web Server objects||<!-- END REF -->

-The `webServerList` command <!-- REF #_command_.webServerList.Summary -->  returns a collection of all Web server objects available in the Qodly application. <!-- END REF -->.
+The `webServerList` command <!-- REF #_command_.webServerList.Summary -->  returns a collection of all Web server objects available in the Qodly application<!-- END REF -->.

 A Qodly application can contain anywhere from one to several Web servers: